malm0d/RareSkills-ZK-Book/module2/08-Trusted-Setup/01_Trusted_Setup.md

 In elliptic curve cryptography, all operations are performed on points of an elliptic curve group.
 The "discrete log" of a point $P$ with respect to the generator of the elliptic curve group $G$ is the scalar $k$ such that $P = kG$.
 The discrete log problem is thus computationally hard and infeasible to solve.
 At this point, if we were to compute $f(\tau)$ directly, this would directly reveal what the actual value for $\tau$ is.

-Remember that when the order of the finite field is equal to the order of the elliptic curve group, every operation in the finite field has a homomorphic equivalent in the elliptic curve group. **Arithmetic (addition/scalar multiplication) in a finite field is homomorphic to arithmetic (addition/scalar multiplication) in an elliptic curve group**.
+Remember that when the order of the finite field is equal to the order of the elliptic curve group, every operation in the finite field has a homomorphic equivalent in the elliptic curve group. **Addition (and scalar multiplication) in a finite field is homomorphic to addition (and scalar multiplication) in an elliptic curve group**.
 Or in other words: Elliptic curves over finite fields homomorphically encrypt addition (and repeated addition) in a finite field.

 That is, if we compute: $\tau G_1$, we are effectively encoding $\tau$ in the exponent of $G_1$.